EthanCai/programming-learning-notes/projects-part-2.md

 - [akka.net](http://getakka.net/): a toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono.
 - [akka](http://akka.io/): Akka is a toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 The power of Akka is also available on the .NET Framework and Mono via the Akka.NET project.
 - [Zyan Communication Framework](http://zyan.com.de/): Easy to use distributed application framework for .NET, Mono and Xamarin.Android.
+- [Vert.x](http://vertx.io): Vert.x is a tool-kit for building reactive applications on the JVM.

 ## Service Bus